How Can Fiber Lasers be used to Colour Mark Jewellery?

 Many industries benefit from the use of fiber lasers.
 One such industry is the jewellery industry.
 The laser marking process is especially valuable in jewellery manufacture, where even colour marking can be applied to some metals.
 This is the topic of our latest Q&A article.

 As the name suggests “laser colour marking” is the use of a laser to add a mark, to brass, titanium or stainless steel which thermally alters the surface to give the appearance of a variety of colours to an object.
 This has particular relevance in the jewellery industry for the marking of jewellery items with colour for increased aesthetic appeal.

-The laser marking process
+What is The laser marking process?

 By applying variations in the pulse width, the laser operator can control the amount of heat, which is being applied to the surface of the jewellery piece.
 By applying small changes to the pulse width and pulse frequency the oxide layer thickness can be varied.
 This creates discreet changes in the colour of the mark to the eye of the viewer.